-JEWISH ASSOCIATION ON AGING
+THE JEWISH ASSOCIATION OF AGING

 Located in Pittsburgh, Pennsylvania, The Jewish Association on Aging is a residential senior care center that honors and enhances the lives of older adults through a full-service network of senior lifestyles and services consistent with Jewish values and traditions.
 Spending an afternoon with the residence, Kuf Knotz and Christine Elise performed a mixture of uplifting originals such as “Be the Light” and classics such as, “Rock'n Robin” and “Sentimental Journey”.
 The community shined with vibrance as the duo invited them to engage in an interactive performance experience.

-SEEDS OF CHANGE PROGRAM
+ALASKA SEEDS OF CHANGE

 Kuf Knotz and Christine Elise brought the "Higher Grounds Tour" through five different Alaskan towns/villages [Fairbanks, Talkeetna, Palmer, Seward, & Holmer].
 The 10-day tour was specifically created during the darkest and coldest week of the year, winter solstice.
 During this times, rates of suicide and addiction have a history of significantly increasing.
 Kuf Knotz and Christine Elise facilitated a workshop at Alaska Seeds of Change, which is a vertical hydroponics greenhouse located in the midtown area of Anchorage, AK.
 Their greenhouse provides a supported employment, comprehensive educational and vocational services, and community-based behavioral health services to up to 20 transition-age (16-24 years old) young adults.

-BUILD A BRIDGE EXPERIENCE
+BUILD A BRIDGE FOUNDATION

 BuildaBridge International’s Fall fundraiser is an evening experience dedicated to the transformative power of art-making, celebrating the past and present of the organization and plan for the future.
 The staff will talk about their work with refugees, survivors of domestic abuse and youth from around the world while having the opportunity to participate in the hope-infused BuildaBridge Classroom Model.
 Kuf Knotz and Christine Elise will perform motivation, forward thinking, classical hiphop.